 Once you ship, a fashion resale professional will determine if they want to buy it.
 If they do, you will receive 40 percent of the resale value.
 You may choose to get paid with thredUP credit or via PayPal.

-Sell to People in Person
+Sites to Sell to People in Person

 Sometimes, selling involves good old-fashioned, face-to-face interaction.
 It gives buyers a chance to examine the goods closely.
 Doing it this way can be easier since you don’t need to worry about shipping, especially if you have large items to get rid of, like furniture.